 Every year on the week before Christmas and New Year’s, I spend time reflecting on the past year.
 Reviewing the books I’ve read, the goals I set/met, how am I feeling, what am I hopeful for next year.
 Today, I’ll review what I fed my mind with in 2017.
 I did quite a bit of historical context reading mixed with gritty topics like vulnerability and belonging.
 Some books I re-read often because they help me navigate life and fill me with daydreams of the world I want to live in once we get through neutralizing tyranny.

 I was deathly scared of politics prior to Nov 9, 2016.
 Being online leading up to the election was filled with frogs and rabid polarization, reiterating my childhood experiences that politics is emotionally tied to anger, so I purposefully stayed away.
 I didn’t know how to canvas for a candidate or contact my representative.
 I assumed we had a pipeline of conscious leaders waiting to run for state or local office.
 When I went back and looked through the books that had shaped my business knowledge, I realized most were white male conquering stories.
-Not many females or minorities leaders.
-Not many businesses whose products were catered to women or minority customers were RUN by women or minorities.
+Not many females or people of color.
+Not many business products were catered to women or people of color's needs nor were the companies RUN by women or people of color.
 I hadn’t thought deeply about where the others were hiding.
 I believed the promise of upward social mobility of the American dream was possible.

 2017 for me was about pushing through that fear of politics.
 Pushing through my association with anger to understand the historical context of injustices, the mechanics of electoral politics, and the sticky feelings of engaging with others across the political spectrum while being authentic to myself.
 Learning how our existential crisis of disconnection was wound up through technology and what it would take to heal the divisions.
 I found comfort in books; grateful to the authors for putting thoughts on paper and sharing stories that need to be told.

-I made a 2018 Suggested Reading list on Amazon to house the books that informed my thinking this year so you can easily look them up.
+I made a 2018 suggested reading list on Amazon to house the books that informed my thinking this year so you can easily look them up.
 We’ve got a 3 to 7 year window to save democracy.
-I didn’t know until the election we were so close to tyranny or an oligarchy.
+I didn’t know until the 2016 election close we were to tyranny or an oligarchy.
 (Check out, On Tyranny by Timothy Snyder, Yale’s Holocaust historian if you want to know the warning signs of Tyranny.)

 Without further ado, here are the titles that shaped my year and what I recommend reading in 2018.